Letter from the Director

 - Expensive jewelry, watches or any keepsake that would present a problem if lost or stolen.

-- Electronic equipment such as laptop computers, cell phones, pagers, PDA’s, CD players, stereo systems are not necessary at Boys State.
+- Electronic equipment such as laptops, CD players, and stereo systems are not necessary at Boys State.

 - Pre-printed campaign materials and supplies are prohibited.

 - Water guns, toy guns and any other toy items deemed inappropriate by Boys State staff are prohibited.

 - Of course, any illegal drugs or controlled substances are prohibited and will result in an immediate dismissal from Boys State.
 Prescription medication should be cleared through the medical staff upon registration at Boys State.

 - State laws prohibit the use of alcohol and tobacco products by minors.
 Boys State is a smoke free environment.
 The use of alcohol or tobacco products by Boys State citizens is prohibited.
 Violation of these rules will result in immediate dismissal.

 - Laser pointers and any other laser emitting devices are prohibited.

 You should expect a fast-paced, high-energy educational program designed to test your leadership, citizenship and scholastic abilities.
 You should expect to compete with the best and brightest high school students in the state of Virginia.
 You should expect to push yourself like never before.
 You should expect to commit yourself to the program for the entire week, and not allow yourself to be distracted by outside influences.
 Finally, you should expect to leave the program a better person than you were before you arrive.